GluuFederation/agama-typekey/README.md

 practices and steps listed [here](https://docs.jans.io/head/admin/developer/agama/agama-best-practices/#project-reuse-and-customizations) to achieve these customizations in the best possible way.
-This  project can be re-used in other Agama projects to create more complex authentication journeys.
-To re-use, trigger the
-[org.gluu.agama.typekey](#orggluuagamatypekey) flow from other Agama projects.
+This project can be reused in other Agama projects to create more complex authentication journeys.
+To re-use, trigger the [org.gluu.agama.typekey](#orggluuagamatypekey) flow from other Agama projects.

 To make it easier to visualize and customize the Agama Project, use [Agama Lab](https://cloud.gluu.org/agama-lab/login).